Corporate Taxation in Denmark in 2026: Rates for ApS, Sole Proprietorship, Filial and Others

 Other Business Deductions

-All ordinary business expenses including salaries, rent, utilities, and supplies are fully deductible when incurred.
+Operating expenses: all ordinary business costs including salaries, rent, utilities fully deductible

 Depreciation of Assets